What is the San Francisco Bay Restoration Authority?

 Will there be projects near where I live?

-Provisions ensure that projects are funded in each of the San Francisco Bay Area's nine counties.
-Revenue will be allocated to projects throughout the region, with 50% of funds allocated to the four Bay Area regions in proportion to each region's share of the Bay Area's population, as determined in the 2010 census, and 50% allocated without regard to county.
+Measure AA requires that grant funds be distributed to projects throughout the region, with 50% of funds allocated to the four Bay Area regions in proportion to each region's share of the Bay Area's population, as determined in the 2010 census, and 50% allocated without regard to location.
 The minimum percentages that will be allocated to each of the four Bay Area regions are listed below:

 - North Bay (Sonoma, Marin, Napa and Solano Counties) = 9% minimum allocation;